digital-asset/daml-finance/docs/source/concepts/lifecycling.rst

 The initial state looks as follows:

 * An issuer maintains a ``ACME`` instrument representing shares in a company
-* An investor owns a holding of 1000 units of the ``ACME`` instrument with the issuer
+* An investor owns a holding of 1000 units of the ``ACME`` instrument (version 1) with the issuer
-* The issuer wants to process and pay a cash dividend of USD 10.0 per share on its ``ACME`` instrument
+* The issuer wants to process and pay a cash dividend of USD 10.0 per share on its ``ACME`` instrument (version 1)

 .. image:: ../images/lifecycle_initial_state.png
    :alt: The issuer issues the ACME instrument.
-The investor owns a holding of 1000 ACME shares.
+The investor owns a holding of 1000 ACME shares
+         (version 1).
 The holding references the instrument.

 We will now explain each step in the process in detail.